Jay Scott's playing days were almost brought to a close in ninth grade, when his left knee was blown out playing quarterback, and then mis-diagnosed.

 Jay is also recognized as a national leader in Internet broadcasts.

-His Capital High football and basketball games, and American Legion baseball games, consistently attract over 6 thousand hits a game, with fan response from as far away as Guam, New Zealand, Australia, Africa, Afghanistan, China, Antarctica, and around the U-S "from coast to coast to Gulf Coast."
+His Capital High football and basketball games, and American Legion baseball games, consistently attract hits from as far away as Guam, New Zealand, Australia, Africa, Afghanistan, China, Antarctica, and around the U-S "from coast to coast to Gulf Coast."

 Jay's playing career was highlited by a free-agent tryout with the Dallas Cowboys, as a kicker.

-He was released after playing in several exhibition games, but can claim two Hall of Fame holders: Craig Morton, and Roger Staubach.
+He was released at the end of the pre-season, but can claim two Hall of Fame holders: Craig Morton, and Roger Staubach.

 He was the second-string kicker for Northwestern University for three years after lettering as a freshman walk-on, and kicked in high school as well.